 Thank you to everyone who participated in the concept design process for the Minnesota Street Reconstruction Project.
-Over the past year, staff has collected hundreds of survey responses, conducted dozens of formal and informal stakeholder meetings, and initiated engineering and utility design on the corridor.
+In 2021 and 2022, staff collected hundreds of survey responses, conducted dozens of formal and informal stakeholder meetings, and initiated engineering and utility design on the corridor.
 You can read summaries of all the feedback in the Project Updates section below.

 Here are the key themes that we have heard over 15 months of conversations: